 1. When is possessing burglary tools a crime?

-A prosecutor must prove the following to convict a person under this statute:
+A prosecutor must prove the following to convict you under this statute:

-- he did so with the intent to commit burglary (per Penal Code 459 PC).1
+- you did so with the intent to commit burglary (per Penal Code 459 PC).1

 - vise grip pliers,